AshinMc/AshMod/README.md

-# forge-mixin-example
+# AshMod
-An example for using Mixin in Minecraft Forge
+A Forge mod for 1.8.9